juujii/busapp/readme.md

 - Northbound: <STOPID>
 - Southbound: <STOPID>

 To monitor your chosen bus stops, modify the `NORTH_URL` and `SOUTH_URL` variables at the top of the script.
-Stop ID's can be found through the (https://api.tfl.gov.uk/)[TFL's API documentation.]
+Stop ID's can be found through the [TFL's API documentation.](https://api.tfl.gov.uk/)

 ## Display Format